How much light do fruit trees need to grow?

 Reading your plants: Are they happily lit?

-Setting up a grow light for year-round fruit
+Setting up the best grow light for indoor fruit & citrus trees

 We consider the grow light an essential tool of indoor gardening and it’s easy to put fruit plants in their “optimal” range with lights.
-The instructions below give practical instructions for two grow light recommendations, but if you’d like to have a deeper general understanding, check out the introduction to our grow light series.
+The instructions below give practical instructions for two of the best grow light recommendations for fruit trees such as citrus trees, but if you’d like to have a deeper general understanding of fruit light, check out the introduction to our grow light series.

-Grow light setup: Spoiling your fruit with hours of sunshine
+Setting up your grow light for your indoor tree: Spoiling your fruit with hours of sunshine

 A powerful spotlight provides good lighting for a tree canopy.
-With either the DIY or High-end option below, you will want to set up the grow light 12 inches from the top of the canopy and leave it on for the “total light” hours per day (see chart above or the learn by plant section).
+With either the DIY or High-end option below, you will want to set up the grow light for your fruit tree 12 inches from the top of the canopy and leave it on for the “total light” hours per day (see chart above or the learn by plant section).

 The DIY grow light option: